Sharsora/python-projects/python/while_loop/Decimal_to_Binary.md

 - binary = (earlier binary value) 0 * 10 + (new value of reminder) 1 = 0 * 10 + 1 = 1

 <img width="1011" alt="image" src="https://github.com/user-attachments/assets/5e90d19b-98ad-429d-979d-665515cf0530" />

+- binary of 10 should be 1010 but when we run the above code it shows result 101
+- why because our number has given the first binary number as zero that is not included and we got the result as zero that is skipped
+- it means for any even number its shows initially zero
+- like for example 10 = 0101(from top to bottom), initial zero does not have any value so it became 101